 The Collection Fund launched in 2011 and is offering a total of £3.5m in grants between 2017 and 2019.
 The award for the project in Blackpool is the twelfth round of awards the fund has made so far and is the largest grant awarded this round.

 The final aim of the project is to add to the knowledge of the collection.
-Members of the local and regional circus community will be invited to the collection to share their stories, experiences and expertise which will add to the understanding of the collection and the history of Circus.
+Members of the local and regional circus community will be invited to the collection to share their stories.
+Their experiences and expertise will add to the understanding of the collection and the history of Circus.

-Blackpool Museum Project was set up in 2015 to develop plans for a brand new museum and visitor attraction based inside the Winter Gardens Pavilion in Blackpool.
+Blackpool Museum Project was set up in 2015 to develop plans for a brand new museum and visitor attraction.
+It was originally to be based inside the Winter Gardens Pavilion in Blackpool.

 Celebrating Blackpool’s Entertainment Heritage